 From its advantages and disadvantages, we can judge whether JIT is suitable for your company or not.
 If you have a stable demand and reliable supplier, then just in time, inventory is the best for you.

-You can also utilize an inventory software that includes this feature to make it easier for you to forecast your customers’ demand and automates purchase order creation when there’s an order from your customers.
+You can also utilize inventory software to forecast your customers’ demand easier and automate purchase order creation when there’s an order from your customers.
 Schedule a free demo now to experience the transformational power it brings to your operations.